Flagey Building

 The building, parts of which are listed, was designed by the architect Joseph Diongre and completed in 1938 in Streamline Moderne, an international style of Art Deco.
 It owes its name to Eugène Flagey, a Belgian lawyer and politician who was mayor of Ixelles from 1935 to 1953.
-It served as the former headquarters of the Belgian National Institute of Radio Broadcasting (INR/NIR).
+It served as the former headquarters of the National Institute of Radio Broadcasting (INR/NIR).
 When the broadcaster left in 1974, the building was refurbished as a cultural community centre.

 History

 The Flagey Building, designed by Joseph Diongre after winning a competition launched in 1933, was opened in 1938.
 The competition was launched to create a building to house the first national broadcaster in Belgium, the National Institute of Radio Broadcasting (Institut National de Radiodiffusion or INR, Nationaal Instituut voor de Radio-omroep or NIR) (1930–1960).
 Henry van de Velde and Victor Horta were on the jury that awarded the prize to Diongre.

 The building owes its name to Eugène Flagey, a Belgian lawyer and politician who served as mayor of Ixelles from 1935 to 1953.
 It is designed in Streamline Moderne, an international style of Art Deco, also known as style paquebot ("ocean liner style") in France.
 Owing to its shape somewhat resembling a ship, the building is nicknamed "Packet Boat" or "paquebot".
 The interiors included much wood panelling and thin tube lamps, typical of the style.

 The building garnered critical acclaim as soon as it was finished, and the qualities of the studios attracted renowned classical, contemporary and jazz musicians to perform there (including Chuck Berry, Jerry Lee Lewis and Chet Baker), for live concerts and recordings.

 The INR/NIR was later split into separate broadcasting entities, one for each language, the Dutch-language VRT and the French-speaking RTBF, before they moved out of the building completely in 1974 (after growing out of it) and leased it to various other cultural bodies until the late 1990s.
 During this time, it was poorly maintained.
 In 1997, a working group convened to create a feasibility study for a complete renovation of the building.

 Established as a public limited company (société anonyme), the consortium Maison de la Radio Flagey (NV Omroepgebouw Flagey) purchased the building from the VRT and RTBF on 30 June 1998, with 30 companies working towards saving the building.
 The building was extensively renovated by architects including Storme Van Ranst, and was reopened in 2002.